-The Page Meta Title or “title tag” and Meta Description are meta tags or HTML (HyperText Markup Language) elements that provide brief information to search engines and users on what the web page is all about.
-They are the first things people see when you appear in SERP (Search Engine Results Pages).
+The Page Meta Title or title tag and Meta Description are meta tags or HyperText Markup Language (HTML) elements that provide brief information to search engines and users on what the web page is all about.
+These are the first things people see when you appear in Search Engine Results Pages (SERP).

 What is the difference between a Meta Title and Meta Description?

 When displayed on SERP, you can view a Meta Title and Meta Description above and below the website link, respectively.

 A Meta Title also appears on the web browser tab when you view a page of your website.
 It is the “title” of a web page and mainly restricts 50 to 70 characters.

 A Meta Description outlines the overall content of a web page.
 Search engines display it in a limited number of characters, such as 160 characters for Google’s SERP.

 How does Meta Title and Description help with SEO?

 SEO stands for Search Engine Optimisation.
 It is a process of optimising your website to get free traffic or visits through the SERP.
 SEO helps boost brand awareness and increase sales leads.
 You need to rank high and appear on the first page to be seen by your target audience immediately.

 There are many SEO strategies to improve your ranking; adding Page Meta Title and Description are one of those.

 You can optimise Meta Titles by placing relevant keywords to help improve search engine rankings.
 This tells search engines what keywords you want to rank for.

 Tip: Create concise and compelling Meta Titles and Descriptions to draw users to click on them.

-Here are five best practices in optimising Meta Title and Description for SEO:
+Here are five best practices to optimise Meta Title and Description for SEO:

 - Keywords First — Insert the most important keywords in the first part of Meta Titles and least essential keywords at the end.